 5. Choose low heat emitting options

 A recording studio should be comfortable temperature wise.
-If you are using lighting solutions that create a lot of heat output, it may make the space too warm, especially in tighter areas such as the sound booth.
+If you are using recording studio lights that create a lot of heat output, it may make the space too warm, especially in tighter areas such as the sound booth.
 Stay away from incandescent bulbs which have higher heat loss during production compared to other options.

 6. Consider LED fixtures